clarey73/LBG-REST-API/README.md

 Alternatively we could 'black box' system test using the front end to create a new product and reading the page to make sure that the new product has been created.

+### User acceptance testing

+An example of a UAT would be :

+*As a* user
+*when* I enter a product ID into the udpate field *and* enter new info
+*I want* to be able to see that the product has been updated.

+GIVEN that a user can access the front-end of the API WHEN they enter a valid id into the update field
+AND they enter a name
+AND they enter a description
+AND they enter a price
+AND they click the PUT button
+THEN the updated product is visible on the page